 Collateralized Debt Obligations.
 At June 30, 2002, the Company owned preferred shares in three collateralized debt obligations (CDOs) secured by investment grade unsecured debt issued by various real estate investment trusts (REITs) and investment and non-investment grade CMBS bonds.
 The investment grade REIT debt collateral consists of \$852,826,000 issued by 39 REITs.
 The investment grade CMBS collateral consisted of CMBS bonds with a face amount of \$402,142,000 issued in 26 separate CMBS transactions.
 The non-investment grade CMBS collateral consists of BB+, BB and BB- CMBS bonds with a face amount of \$405,032,000 that were issued in 30 separate CMBS transactions (CMBS Collateral).
 Included in the CMBS Collateral for the CDOs are \$393,832,000 of CMBS bonds that are senior in priority of repayment to certain lower rated CMBS bonds held by the Company, which were issued in 22 separate CMBS transactions.
-The preferred shares are junior in priority for payment of principal to the underlying collateral resulting in reduced cash flows, the preferred shares will bear this loss first.
-At June 30, 2002, the Company s preferred shares in the CDOs at June 30, 2002 and December 31, 2001 was 17.2% and 16.9%, respectively.
+The preferred shares are junior in priority for payment of principal to the more senior tranches of debt issued by the CDOs.
+To the extent there are defaults and unrecoverable losses on the underlying collateral resulting in reduced cash flows, the preferred shares will bear this loss first.
+At June 30, 2002, the Company s preferred shares in the CDOs were subordinate to approximately 95% of the more senior tranches of debt issued by the CDOs.
+The yield on the CDOs at June 30, 2002 and December 31, 2001 was 17.2% and 16.9%, respectively.